 Contact Us Today

 New Jersey tax lawyer Todd S. Unger has handled tax controversy cases just like yours for people and businesses all over the state.
 He will help you gather the necessary financial information, complete the IRS documentation, and negotiate a resolution that works for you or your business.
-Contact Todd Unger today at (877) 544-4743 for a no-obligation, FREE confidential consultation to discuss your back taxes and potential solutions.Contact Us
+Contact Todd Unger today at (877) 544-4743 for a confidential consultation to discuss your back taxes and potential solutions.Contact Us